We Hunt Together

-We Hunt Together is a British drama series created by Gaby Hull.
+We Hunt Together is a British crime drama television series created by Gaby Hull.
 The series stars Babou Ceesay, Eve Myles, Hermione Corfield and Dipo Ola.
-The premiere series debuted on 27 May 2020 on Alibi.
-The second series premiered on Alibi on 5 May 2022.
+The first series began its run on 27 May 2020 on Alibi.
+The second series was premiered on Alibi on 5 May 2022.
+The first series was shown by the BBC from 26 June 2023.